What is a Structured Note?

 An example of a structured note is a bond with a 5-year maturity term that is linked to an options contract.
 The inclusion of an options contract changes the risk profile of the security, so it is close to the investor’s level of risk tolerance.
 The arrangement allows investors to invest in asset classes that would otherwise be considered too risky to invest in.

 - A structured note refers to a hybrid security that is made of a derivative and a bond component.

 - A structured note is linked to an underlying asset, such as stocks, commodities, interest rates, and currencies.

 - The issuer of a structured note makes coupon payments to investors during the term of the note.

 How Structured Notes Work

 Traditionally, structured notes were used by institutional investors and ultra-wealthy individuals due to their high-risk, high-return characteristics.
-However, it has changed in recent times, and technology has made it easy for investors to invest in structured notes at a reduced cost than before.
+However, it has changed in recent times, as technology has made it easy for investors to invest in structured notes at a reduced cost.